-Those students who pass the Algebra I Proficiency Exam upon admission to EHS will receive credit for Algebra I. They will begin with Geometry and progress as outlined above.
+Those students who pass Algebra I in middle school will receive credit for Algebra I. They will begin with Geometry and progress as outlined below (contingent upon Placement Test).

-Those students who pass the Algebra I and Geometry Proficiency Exams upon admission to EHS will receive credit for Algebra I and Geometry.
-They will begin with Algebra II and progress as outlined above.
+Those students who pass Algebra I and Geometry in middle school will receive credit for Geometry.
+They will begin with Algebra II and progress as outlined below (contingent upon Placement Test).